 ‘Aleksander Palace!’ the plumper of the two replied, pointing toward a tiny speck of light on the horizon.

-‘Two hundred and fifty Euros per night.’
+“Two hundred and fifty Euros per night.”
 The receptionist answered our question before we’d even opened our mouths to enquire.

 Having only 100 Euros between us, we promptly left with our tails between our legs but spurred on by the hilarity of the situation we headed towards the glow of downtown Skopje in the distance.
 I wasn’t at any moment worried or scared; I was used to traveling and this was certainly an adventure!

-Central Skopje boasted neat boulevards, lined with boutiques and a constant stream of people.
-Towering above the city on a mountain side as black as the night sky was a fiery cross visible since we crossed the border.
+Central Skopje boasted neat boulevards, lined with boutiques and a constant stream of promenading people.
+Towering above the city on a mountain side as black as the night sky was a fiery cross visible since we’d crossed the border.
 We’d asked at the only other hotel we’d found for a room, but that too was out of our budget so we continued walking until we came to a river lined with heaving bars and nightclubs.
-Groups of youths reveled in the open air, how we longed to join them, but getting drunk at that moment would have meant sleeping rough!
-Lora pointed to the other side of the river and told me that’s where the Albanians live.
-Skopje was a melting pot of ethnicities with its only obvious divide a river; on one side there were Churches.
-On the other, Mosques.
-With no where left to turn we sat on a wall and soaked up the atmosphere.
-Not so far from us I noticed a taxi driver standing outside his car smoking, perhaps sharing in the feeling with us.
+Groups of youths reveled in the open air, how we longed to join them, but getting high on the intoxicating atmosphere may have meant losing our inhibitions and ending up with no place to call home for the night.